 Myths about rape are extremely harmful and can prevent victim-survivors from getting the help and support they need.

 Everyone has ideas about what rape is – who does it to whom and why.
-Women who have been raped will be affected by whatever preconceptions they themselves have held about rape, as well as by the attitudes held by others they come into contact with.
+Those who have been raped will be affected by whatever preconceptions they themselves have held about rape, as well as by the attitudes held by others they come into contact with.

 If you have always thought of rape in terms of strangers in the street, and a friend or partner rapes you in your own home, it may be hard initially to even recognise what happened as rape.

-The victim-survivor of rape and sexual violence are never responsible for the violent acts that have been perpetrated against them.
+The victim-survivor of rape and sexual violence is never responsible for the violent acts that have been perpetrated against them.
 The perpetrator is solely responsible for the violence.
 There are no excuses or exceptions.